jamesgarriss/brendenhoff-thistlefoot/equipment.md

 * 1 rapier, more ornamental than practical
 * 1 steel belt knife, standard tool for doing stuff
-* 3 sheaths, each containing 5 throwing spikes with builtin pouch for dipping into mild poison, meant to be strapped onto a wrist or ankle
+* 3 sheaths, each containing 5 throwing spikes with builtin pouch for dipping into mild poison, meant to be strapped onto a wrist or ankle (1d4+4 plus 1d4 if poisoned; poison is a bonus action)

 ## Traveling Gear